Business Student Named Employee of the Year by Siemens Audiology

 “In this experience, I quickly I understood how deep the problem was for the company, because I have a big-picture view,” he said.
 “If I were just a programmer, I wouldn’t imagine the big picture.
 Because of the classes I’ve taken, I can visualize the impact of small problems on the big picture.
 I can think about the whole solution — the technology available, the resources available to fix the problem, how we can work with them.”

-That was the kind of experience he wanted from his education, and is why he hasn’t missed a class since first enrolling in September 2012.
+That was the kind of experience he wanted from his education, and is why he hasn’t missed a class since enrolling.

 “I had a lot of experience with technology in India, but I wanted to go into management,” said Viswanathan, who has lived in the United States since 2001.
 “I had a choice of the computer science and information technology courses, or a mix of technology plus management, or pure management.
 But I though the mix of technology plus some management knowledge would give me a better chance to move into management, and that’s what Stevens had.”